 Dirch Passer did not die in front of an audience.
 He fell over on stage behind the curtain shortly before the performance.
 He was immediately taken to the hospital, where he was pronounced dead.

-Film makes a fleeting reference to Passer’s film career but focuses on his stage performances.
+Film makes a fleeting reference to Passer’s film career, focusing instead on his stage performances.